-- Collecting, analyzing, and sharing incident information, - Supporting resource needs and requests, including allocation and tracking, - Coordinating plans and determining current and future needs.
+- Collecting, analyzing, and sharing incident information, - Supporting resource needs and requests, including allocation and tracking, - Coordination and dissemination of public information and resources, - Coordinating plans and determining current and future needs, - Coordination of Recovery efforts.

 The EOC may receive oversight from a Multi-Agency Coordination Group (MAC) consisting of various elected or appointed officials of involved agencies.